vrongmeal/leaf/README.md

 root: .

 # Exclude directories while watching.
-# If certain directories are not excluded, it might reach a limitation where watcher doesn't start.
+# If certain directories are not excluded, it might reach a
+# limitation where watcher doesn't start.
 exclude:
   - DEFAULTS # This includes the default ignored directories
   - build/
+  - scripts/

 # Filters to apply on the watch.
-# Filters starting with '+' are includent and then with '-' are excluded.
+# Filters starting with '+' are includent and then with '-'
-# This is not like exclude, these are still being watched yet can be excluded from the execution.
+# are excluded.
+This is not like exclude, these are still
+# being watched yet can be excluded from the execution.
-# These can include any filepath regex supported by "filepath".Match method or even a directory.
+# These can include any regex supported by filepath.Match
+# method or even a directory.
 filters:
-  # The following can be simplified by also doing an include filter:
-  # ['+cmd/', '+pkg/', '+scripts/']
-  # This example is just to show that expressions are supported.
-  - -.git*
-  - -.go*
-  - -.golangci.yml
-  - -go.*
-  - -Makefile
+  - '+ go.*'
-  - -LICENSE
+  - '+ *.go'
-  - -README.md
+  - '+ cmd/'

 # Commands to be executed.
-# These are run in the provided order.
+These are run in the provided order.
 exec:
   - make build